wellosoft/redox-os-builder/README.md

 ## How?

 A preview of my personal pkgar remote endpoint is in [the other repo](https://github.com/wellosoft/redox-os-builder/tree/gh-pages), and I only update it when I need it.
 To make your own version, please fork this repository.

+I also toolchain that made for aarch64 linux in [my personal server](https://redox-build.wellosoft.net/toolchain/) so Podman can run the toolchain without Rosetta in Mac OS.
+To use it, adjust relevant constants in `mk/config.mk` and `mk/prefix.mk`.

 #### Trying out